swharden/code-notes/Hugo/deploy.md

 The advantage of `rsync` over other methods is that it's smart enough to only upload _modified_ files.
 This doesn't matter for small sites, but it's super helpful for large ones.

 This command deploys a folder over SSH using `rsync` on Ubuntu through WSL.
+File permissions in the WSL environment are why this command must be run using `sudo`.

 ```bash
 sudo rsync \